huangyingw/minds_docs/docs/walk-throughs/emails.md

 title: Sending emails
 ---

+This guide covers how to dynamically send emails in the Minds backend.

 ## Process overview

 1. An event occurs (e.g. a new user joins Minds) and dispatches a message to the queue